 Science tells us that regular exercise benefits both mind and body.
 There has also been a whole load of research and coverage in social media about the tremendous power of body language.
 Simply smiling alleviates stress and makes us happier.
 Amy Cuddy expands on this in her great TED talk the positive effect of striking power poses.
 So it comes as no surprise that recent research published in the Journal of Behavior Therapy and Experimental Psychiatry shows that the way you walk, your gait, affects your frame of mind.
 In the study, some of the participants were asked to walk in a gait that mimicked the movement patterns of depressed patients (slumped shoulders, head bent forward, subtler arm swings).

 Other participants were asked to walk as if they felt happy (with a bounce in their step, more upright, greater arm swings).

 Each set of participants were told a set of words, both positive and negative, and then asked to recall them.
 The ones with a happier step recalled more positive words, those with a depressed body language recalled more of the negative words.

 When you are depressed, or feeling down, you tend to pay attention to the negative events in your life and feel them more strongly than the positive.
 This can be self-perpetuating unless you find a way to break the cycle (we have all experienced that downward spiral at some point).
 Changing how you walk breaks that cycle.
 Even if you are just pretending.

 You might like to try these things for instant results:

 - If you do want to feel happier change how you are holding yourself.
-If you are sitting then relax your shoulders down lengthening your neck, take some longer easy breaths imagining filling your lungs like a balloon and stretching your rib-cage gently.
+If you are sitting then relax your shoulders down lengthening your neck.
+Take some longer easy breaths imagining filling your lungs like a balloon and stretching your rib-cage gently.
 Imagine there is a thread gently lifting you from the crown of your head.
-Feel the ground beneath your feet to literally ground yourself.
+Feel the ground beneath your feet to ground yourself.